VedantGithub123/WRO-2023-FE-Team-V-3/electrical/README.md

-Electromechanical diagrams
+Electrical
 ====

-This directory must contain one or several schematic diagrams in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+This directory consists of schematic diagrams demonstrating the connections between different components as well as datasheets for the components.
+It also consists of the reasoning behaind the choice of components.